DionneMaguire/stock/README.md

 ### Bugs found

-line too long in code but couldn't find a way to put it over 2 lines that didn't throw an error
+line too long in code but couldn't find a way to put it over 2 lines that didn't throw an error time stamp is UTC so Ireland is UTC+1

 ### unfixed bugs